 The verification message you receive should be different.
 Upon opening the text, you will see ‘Go to [Your Project Name]’.
 Click it.

 You’ll need to click allow.

-Once you’ve gone through this whole process you should be able to run your App Script.
+Once you’ve gone through this whole process you should be able to run your Google App Script.

-Each time you create a new script, you can re-use the same Project Number created in Google Cloud Platform for authentication of the new scripts you create.
-You may want to create a different GCP project for scripts of different types if you want to segment and monitor script performance more easily.
+Each time you create a new Script, you can re-use the same Project Number created in Google Cloud Platform for authentication.
+You may want to create a different GCP project for scripts of different types, if you want to segment and monitor script performance more easily.